kartik0827/Healthcare-appointment-system/README.md

 The Healthcare Appointment System provides a simple interface for patients to book appointments with doctors and for administrators to manage doctors, schedules, and appointments.
 It is suitable as a teaching project and can be extended into a production-ready system.

-This README assumes the repository contains a typical web app structure (frontend, backend, DB config).
-If your repo differs, update the paths and commands accordingly.

 ## Features